-No amount of technology, be it hardware or software, can protect you against the weakest link in any system – the human.
+No amount of technology—be it hardware or software—can protect you against the weakest link in any system – the human.
 Most people do not set out to deliberately cause problems for their employer.
-Accidents and mistakes happen, and quite often they are when people are trying to do the right thing.
+Accidents and mistakes happen even when people are trying to do the right thing.

 It’s not unusual for people to take short cuts when out walking – rather than walk on a path round a field they will probably walk straight across, for example – and the same thing happens when using IT.
-People in general look for the easiest, most straightforward route.
+In general, people will look for the easiest, most straightforward route.
 Your security therefore needs to be implemented in such a way that the easiest, most straightforward route includes security, rather than circumvents it.
 You need to make sure that people know what route(s) they should be taking.

 Awareness training has moved on from the days of being a tick box exercise with the same questions being asked year on year.
 It should include methods which encourage users to modify their behaviour in a positive and beneficial manner, in ways which help protect your business.
 Typically, this means making sure that the training uses real life scenarios from home and work.
 It may, for example, look at risks from phishing emails, how to spot them and what should be done when they are received.